JeePEG-57/DINA-IMAS/README.md

 To run correctly, the DINA actor requires:
 1. The DINA_Parameters.xml file placed in the working directory,
 2. The machines/imp folder copied to the working directory (atomic data),
-3. Input IDS's with properly filled fields.
+3. Input IDS's properly filled.

 ## Code parameters in DINA_Parameters.xml